 Anaheim, CA 92802

-This is the first hotel to have the Disney name attached to it, and after its total renovation in 2012, the Disneyland has once again become the resort’s premier place to stay, earning 4 diamonds from AAA.
-Slightly fewer than in the past, there are 973 rooms in three blue glass, energy efficient towers.
+This is the first hotel to have the Disney name attached to it and after extensive renovation it remains a premier place to stay.
+There are 973 rooms in three blue glass, energy efficient towers.
 Guests can choose from the Adventure Tower, which reminds fans of the Jungle Cruise ride; the Fantasy Tower which pays homage to “It’s a Small World” with its teacup shaped furniture; and the Frontier Tower with the scale model of Big Thunder Mountain in the lobby.
 Rooms are spacious with subtle Disney and Mickey touches throughout.
 Headboards are decorated with Sleeping Beauty’s castle and glow with “fireworks” at the touch of a button.
 Concierge Level rooms deliver all-day snacks, evening drinks and a concierge to assist guests with their needs.
-Very large, ultra deluxe suites (rates start at $3,500 per night) are individually themed after Pirates of the Caribbean, Mickey Mouse and other Disney stories, and they are much more tasteful than what we’re used to seeing.
+There are one-, two- and three-bedroom suites; ultra deluxe suites are individually themed after pirates, princesses and explorers and are much more tasteful than what we’re used to seeing.

-The super pool complex offers the Monorail Pool with two monorail-themed waterslides and the Minnie Spa hot tub, the D-Ticket (shallow and partially shaded) and E-Ticket Pools (with a Micky Spa hot tub).
-For a fee, the six poolside cabanas offer wireless internet, a fridge and a flat-screen TV.
+The super pool complex offers the Monorail Pool with two monorail-themed waterslides, a variety of hot tubs and evening outdoor movies.
+For a fee, poolside cabanas offer WiFi, a fridge and a flat-screen TV.
 Amenities include a video arcade and a workout center, and access to Pinocchio’s Workshop, the supervised, end-of-day Kids Club at Disney’s Grand Californian Hotel.
+Check the resort’s daily activities program as families can partake in complimentary activities at any of the three resorts.
 Meal options are varied and start with Goofy’s Kitchen where characters greet you.
 The lower level Steakhouse 55, suited to a night out for mom and dad, is considered one of Orlando’s finest steakhouses.
 Do not miss the crazily themed Tangaroa Terrace Restaurant (good island fare, casual with aloha music and special effects), and Trader Sam’s Enchanted Tiki Bar, where the bartenders can trigger hurricanes, volcanoes, tidal waves… any catastrophe to accompany your beverage of choice.
 Note: No matter which tower you choose, after hours your family can head to the lounge at the Adventure Tower for a great view of the fireworks display.

 Disney’s Paradise Pier Hotel